Governor Nobre de Carvalho Bridge

 The Governor Nobre de Carvalho Bridge, also known as the Macau–Taipa Bridge, is a dual-lane two-way bridge connecting Macau Peninsula near Casino Lisboa and the island of Taipa at the northern slope of Taipa Pequena (Small Taipa Hill) crossing the former Baía da Praia Grande.
 It is the first bridge in Macau, to connect the peninsula and Taipa.
 It is locally known as "The Old Bridge" (舊大橋).

-The flag of Macau uses this bridge as an emblem.